irssi/irssi.github.io/documentation/settings.markdown

 > This is useful if you have key combos that extend others.
 For example, if you have `meta-a` and `meta-a-meta-b` this setting allows you to use `meta-a` after waiting some time.
 >
 > Setting it to very low values may result in issues such as partial key combos getting processed accidentally.
 1000 or 500 might be good starting points
 >
+> Restart Irssi to enable the new timeout.
+>
 > Added in Irssi 1.1.0